KoiFish0/neptune-engine/README.md

 # Neptune

 > This engine is still under development and lacks significant features.
-I do not intend to

 A minimal 3D game engine programmed and programmable in C++.